Neuromorphic Wireless Split Computing with Resonate-and-Fire Neurons: Simulation Results

 \subsubsection{Centralized Benchmark}

 Consider first a centralized implementation.
 As shown in Fig.~\ref{fig:its_sparsity}, in a manner similar to Fig.~\ref{fig:shd_sparsity}, BRF and RF models demonstrate superior energy-accuracy trade-offs compared to ALIF and LIF.
-BRF and RF neurons provide advantages in both energy and accuracy compared to LIF and ALIF, with the BRF model achieving the highest accuracy at approximately 87.7\%, with compute energy as low as 0.67~$\mu \rm J$.
-The RF model performs comparably, reaching 87.1\% accuracy with compute energy around 0.78~$\mu \rm J$.
-In contrast, ALIF and LIF yield lower accuracy—around 85\% and 84\%, respectively—while consuming significantly more energy, i.e., up to 1.97~$\mu \rm J$ for ALIF.
+BRF and RF neurons provide advantages in both energy and accuracy compared to LIF and ALIF, with the BRF model achieving the highest accuracy at approximately 87.7\%, with compute energy as low as 1.61~$\mu \rm J$.
+The RF model performs comparably, reaching 86.9\% accuracy with compute energy around 1.75~$\mu \rm J$.
+In contrast, ALIF and LIF yield lower accuracy—around 85.0\% and 84.0\%, respectively—while consuming significantly more energy, i.e., up to 4.26~$\mu \rm J$ for ALIF.
+Confidence intervals, not shown for visual clarity, are generally consistent with those in Fig. \ref{fig:shd_sparsity} (see Appendix).

-It is also worth noting that the SNN with BRF neurons surpasses the performance of the ANN-based approach in~\cite{girmay2023technology}, achieving higher accuracy at 0~dB with only 19,256 parameters (including the encoder and trainable components of the BRF neurons), compared to 86.1\% accuracy with 159,296 parameters in the convolutional ANN.

 An explanation for the gains of RBF neurons can be obtained by comparing the spectrum of the input baseband signals to the intrinsic frequencies learned by the encoding layer of RBF neurons.
 To elaborate on this, Fig.~\ref{fig:its_frequency} shows the squared absolute value of the Fourier transform of the baseband signals, averaged over test examples, along with vertical lines denoting the intrinsic frequencies (measured in Hz) for the trained encoding RBF neurons.
 It is observed that the RBF neurons operate at intrinsic frequencies that match well with the parts of the spectrum at which the input signals contain the most energy.
 This confirms that the BRF neurons are capable of extracting informative spectral features from the input signals.